The Rutgers Addiction Research Center has collated addiction-related resources to support your grant-writing and research.

 • UBHC Behavioral Research and Training Institute: The Behavioral Research and Training Institute provides high-quality academic and clinical training and consultation through a variety of centers and programs.

 • Working with the Media (Rutgers-New Brunswick and RBHS only): Rutgers Communications and Marketing (R-Comm) offers direct support to Rutgers-New Brunswick and RBHS researchers looking to publicize their research using multiple forms of media to bring their research to new audiences, advance their careers, and promote their departments, schools and centers.
 R-Comm has developed a series of Media Training slides.
 To learn more about how R-Comm can support you, visit their website: https://communications.rutgers.edu/.
-For direct support: Rutgers-New Brunswick researchers can reach out to Megan Schumann (megan.schumann@rutgers.edu), and RBHS researchers can reach out to Patti Verbanas (patti.verbanas@rutgers.edu).
+For direct support: Rutgers-New Brunswick researchers can reach out to Megan Schumann (megan.schumann@rutgers.edu), and RBHS researchers can reach out to Patti Zielinski (patti.zielinski@rutgers.edu).

 • Data Dashboards